zsims/dic/docs/registration.rst

     builder.register_class(MyClass, component_scope=ThreadingScope)
     # ...

 Note that the above is a sample.
-The may instances live beyond the threads.
+The instances will live beyond the threads.